 Because our service is used on mobile devices and through web browsers, our application must remain interoperable with popular mobile operating systems and browsers, including Android, Chrome, iOS and Safari.
 We have no control over these operating systems and browsers.
-Any future changes to these operating systems or browsers that impact the accessibility, speed or functionality of our service or give preferential treatment to competitive products, could harm usage of our service.
-Our competitors that control the operating systems and browsers that our application runs on could make interoperability of our service with those systems and browsers more difficult.
+Any changes to these operating systems, browsers or the online stores distributing our application that impact the accessibility, speed or functionality of our service or give preferential treatment to competitive products, could harm usage of our service.
+Our competitors that control the operating systems, browsers and online stores that our application runs on, or is distributed through, could make interoperability of our service with those systems, browsers and stores more difficult.
 In addition, we plan to continue to introduce new products regularly and have experienced that it takes time to optimize products to function with these systems and browsers.